Niranjan-GopaL/dotfiles/DevLogs/first_set_up.md

 # Keybindings

+### Zathura

+` $ zathura .pdf & disown `
+` $ something & disown`
+This is how you run something ( generally a GUI application if you launch through Terminal )

+- :open            <-- Tab complete and open a file in current session
+- :info            <-- All metadata info (when this was made, etc)
+- :bmark <name>    <-- add current page as <name> to bookmark
+- :blist           <-- Show all bookmarks available
+- :blist <name>    <-- got to that bookmark
+- :bdelete         <-- prompt to delete a bookmark

+Navigation
+- jkhl / JKHL / arrow keys
+- Tab + hjkl <-- Table of Contents [Hyprlinks?]
+- :10 (10th page)
+- Create temporary bookmarks :-
+   m + [0-9] <-- creates a temp bookmark on that page and store that in the number[0-9] ' + [0-9] <-- go to the page associated with that number

+- Ctrl + R  <-- Invert colors
+- /         <-- search forward  ( just like in vim )
+- Shift + / <-- search backward
+- = + -     <-- zooming ( control + scroll also )
+- 60=       <-- zoom by 60% ( similar 150= 300= etc )

+Interface Navigation :-

+- D/d <-- booklet form
+- R   <-- Rotate current pag by 90
+- A   <-- Fit Back to the Screen size
+- Q   <-- Terminate session
+- Ctrl + N <--- toggle information bar
+- Ctrl + M <--- toggle input field
+- Ctrl + F11 (F11) <--- Fullscreen mode

 ### Hyprland

 Understand Keybindings.conf to set KNOW IT ALL !!!

+- Sup + J                    : Change orientation
+- Sup + alt + S              : move to special workspace
+- Sup + shift + Ctrl + arrow : move relative to curr workspace

+- super + ctrl + down      : Move to first empty workspace [SO_GOOD]
 - super + mouse_roll       : mouse through workspace

 - ctrl + alt + w           : toggle waybar